Create Excel Templates for Crosstab Reports

 4.For Crosstab reports, the following styles will be used for that area of the Crosstab report output:

-Crosstab Design Element
+Crosstab Configuration Element

 Style Name